Spline-PINN: Approaching PDEs without Data using Fast, Physics-Informed Hermite-Spline CNNs: Introduction

 Partial differential equations (PDEs) are an important mathematical concept to describe for example the motion of fluids, the propagation of waves, the evolution of stock markets, gravity and more.
 However, solving partial differential equations is a hard problem since closed-form solutions are rarely available.
 Thus, developing fast and accurate numerical schemes in order to find approximate solutions is of great interest for applications such as e.g. physics engines in computer games, computer generated imagery (CGI) for movies, or computational fluid dynamics (CFD) to help engineers with simulated wind tunnel experiments.

 Recently, advances of machine learning (ML) based approaches have led to promising results coping with the high computational costs associated with classical numerical methods.
 Furthermore, some ML based approaches are by design differentiable.
 This means that they offer gradients that can be used for stability analysis, optimal control or reinforcement learning.
-However, ML based approaches often do not generalize to domains not seen during training or rely on large amounts of training data which capture the variations to be expected in foreseen scenarios.
-Recent physics-constrained approaches based on finite differences exhibit the potential to mitigate these problems but might lead to inaccuracies and discretization artifacts, especially at high Reynolds-Numbers.
+However, ML based approaches often do not generalize to domains not seen during training \cite{Kim:2020,mohan2020embedding,thuerey2019deep,um2020solverintheloop,Raissi:2019} or rely on large amounts of training data which capture the variations to be expected in foreseen scenarios \cite{pfaff2021learning,kim2019deep,Ladicky:2015}.
+Recent physics-constrained approaches based on finite differences \cite{tompson2017accelerating,Zhu:2019,Wandel:2020,wandel-2020-3Dfluid} exhibit the potential to mitigate these problems but might lead to inaccuracies and discretization artifacts, especially at high Reynolds-Numbers.

 Here, we propose to use a Hermite spline CNN to obtain continuous solutions that can be trained with a physics-informed loss only.
-This approach combines the advantages of i) leveraging physics-informed neural networks (PINNs) to overcome the need for large amounts of training data and ii) leveraging the faster inference and better generalization capabilities offered by convolutional neural networks.
+This approach combines the advantages of i) leveraging physics-informed neural networks (PINNs) to overcome the need for large amounts of training data \cite{Jin_2021,raissi2018hidden,Raissi:2019} and ii) leveraging the faster inference and better generalization capabilities offered by convolutional neural networks \cite{tompson2017accelerating,Wandel:2020,wandel-2020-3Dfluid}.
 We demonstrate the effectiveness of our approach for the incompressible Navier-Stokes equations as well as the damped wave equation.
 The incompressible Navier-Stokes equations, which are particularly hard to solve due to the non-linear advection term and thus the main focus of this paper, are investigated for Reynolds numbers ranging from 2-10000.
-To assess the accuracy of our method, we compute drag and lift coefficients on a CFD benchmark domain and compare the results with official benchmark values.
+To assess the accuracy of our method, we compute drag and lift coefficients on a CFD benchmark domain~\cite{cfd-benchmark} and compare the results with official benchmark values.
 For both equations, we perform generalization experiments, evaluate the stability over long time horizons and present an interactive real-time demonstration.
-To ensure full reproducibility, we will release our code upon acceptance on \emph{release\_upon\_acceptance}.
+To ensure full reproducibility, our code is publicly available on github: \url{https://github.com/aschethor/Spline_PINN}.